1597028/rlp_farmerdrone/README.md

 ## Animal and Ground Status Detection <a name="5"></a>
 <img src="https://user-images.githubusercontent.com/65310531/119176651-a9532e80-ba6b-11eb-9cd7-0cd376f4e653.png" align="right" width="320" alt="cloud"/>
 To enhance the capabilities of the Farmer Drone, we have integrated an RGB-D camera that provides depth and color information, enabling advanced computer vision techniques.
-This integration allows us to create a detailed 3D point cloud of the scene, enhancing our ability to detect and analyze objects on the ground.
 By leveraging the power of computer vision algorithms and the RGB-D camera, the Farmer Drone is able to detect and monitor animals and other objects on the ground.
 This feature greatly enhances the overall monitoring and management of farmland, enabling farmers to gather real-time information and take appropriate actions as needed.

 The RGB-D camera captures both depth and color information, allowing for accurate detection and localization of objects within the scene.
 This information can be used to monitor the health and behavior of livestock, assess the quality of the terrain, and identify potential issues such as crop damage or pest infestations.